 Then there are the companies we artists use for some of our services – the ones that treat us like we’re buying a car wash rather than reproductions – as if the details don’t matter to them.
 They behave like they don’t understand the passion, emotion, practice, and growth that goes into every work we create.
 They expect everyone to get the same car wash.
 Line ’em up, push ’em through the machine, dry ’em off and maybe mutter a thank-you.
 If you want attention to detail: Sorry bud, that’s extra.

-It feels like the only people who understand the artistic mind are those who also have it.
-Artists understand us because they intimately know the drive, the passion, and the emotion that pushes us to improve, to share our works, to embody our ideals, our thoughts and our opinions into what we do.
-Artists understand our desire to inspire change.
-Artists understand the physical, and emotional sacrifices that can go into every painstaking detail.
+It feels like the only people who understand the artistic mind are the other artists who also have it.
+These other artists understand us because they intimately know the drive, the passion, and the emotion that pushes us to improve, to share our works, to embody our ideals, our thoughts and our opinions into what we do.
+Other artists understand our desire to inspire change, understand the physical, and emotional sacrifices that can go into every painstaking detail.
 If you’re an artist, you may have sensed that only other artists understand that side of you.

 Over 4 decades ago a young family whose patriarch was a professional creative, moved to Colorado and made one of many very serious sacrifices to create something they knew other artists needed.